Mary-Chatsane/ai-code-exercises/APPLYING_AI_TO_DEEPEN_PROGRAMMING_LANGUAGE_UNDERSTANDING.md

     return completed_tasks, pending_tasks, urgent_tasks
 ```

 I used Claude's Code Quality prompt to identify code smells and evaluate the readability, performance, and maintainability of the function.

+Claude identified that this function was doing three jobs at once, which is categorising the tasks, printing the report, and returning the data.
+It then separated the task into separate responsibilities. in total, I learnt that a function can become difficult to maintain when it is responsible for several different things.
+Separating these responsibilities makes the code easier to reuse, test, and change.

+I also learned that Python has built-in features that can replace code I might otherwise write manually.
+For example, instead of manually increasing a counter with "total_tasks = total_tasks + 1", I can use "len(tasks)" to get the number of items in a list.
+Also that magic strings such as ""done"" and ""urgent"" can make code harder to maintain.
+If the same value is used in several places, defining it more clearly can reduce mistakes caused by spelling errors or inconsistent values.

+So below is my personal checklist:

+When writing or reviewing Python code, I will ask myself:

+- Does each function have a clear and focused responsibility?
+- Am I duplicating code that could be simplified?
+- Am I manually doing something Python already has a built-in feature for?
+- Are my function and variable names descriptive?
+- Am I using unexplained "magic strings" or values?
+- Is the return value clear to someone reading the code?
+- Would adding a docstring make the function easier to understand?
+- Is the code easy to test independently?
+- Would changing one part of the function require unnecessary changes elsewhere?